-Rochester is a decidedly white-collar village, with fully 90.78% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Rochester is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Rochester who work in sales jobs (12.55%), healthcare (12.28%), and teaching (11.85%).
+Rochester is a decidedly white-collar village, with fully 87.08% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Rochester is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Rochester who work in management occupations (14.83%), business and financial occupations (13.36%), and teaching (8.89%).

 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.

-Rochester is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Rochester’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Rochester is a great place for families with children to consider.
+First of all, many other families with children live here, making Rochester a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Rochester has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Rochester’s overall crime rate is lower than average for the country.

 As is often the case in a small village, Rochester doesn't have a public transportation system that people use for their commute.

-The per capita income in Rochester in 2010 was $42,762, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $171,048 for a family of four.
-However, Rochester contains both very wealthy and poor people as well.
+The per capita income in Rochester in 2018 was $43,210, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $172,840 for a family of four.

 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rochester residents report their race to be White, followed by Asian.
-Important ancestries of people in Rochester include English, Irish, Italian, and French.
+The greatest number of Rochester residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Rochester include German, English, Irish, Italian, and French.

 The most common language spoken in Rochester is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Italian and Polish.